 All of the plugins in this list let site admins store backups separate from the site.
 You can choose to store site backups on Google Drive, OneDrive, Amazon S3, or your own server separate from the site.

-Secondly, most of the backup plugins allow users to control backup files from the WordPress site even though backups are stored elsewhere.
+Secondly, most backup plugins allow users to control backup files from the WordPress site even though backups are stored elsewhere.
 This could also pose a threat as the attacker may delete all your backups before deleting the entire site.

 It is unfortunate that for ease of use, most of the backup plugins let users delete backup files right from the WordPress site except one, VaultPress.
 So let us start the list with VaultPress.